MalteJanz/ludtwig/README.md

 Files scanned: 1, Errors: 0, Warnings: 1
 Happy bug fixing ;)
 ```
+*The example template was extended with another twig block with the name 'my_component'.

 ## Current features
 - Fast / Highly concurrent execution
 - Parsing of idiomatic Html / Twig / Vue.js templating files
-  - It will not parse non idiomatic Html where for example closing tags are forgotten (that otherwise could still work in the browser).
+  - It will not parse non idiomatic Html where for example closing tags are forgotten
+    (that otherwise could still work in the browser).
-    In that case ludtwig will produce a helpful error message.
+    In this case ludtwig tries to produce a helpful error message.
 - Write the AST (abstract syntax tree) in a formatted way back into files
 - Analyse the AST for common mistakes / suggestions

 ## Current limitations
 - Twig syntax is still not fully supported ([Some hierarchical syntax is missing](https://github.com/MalteJanz/ludtwig/issues/17))
-- There is no customization of the formatting or analyzing yet - you should be fine with the provided code style for now (or make the changes for yourself and recompile)
+- There is no customization of the formatting or analyzing yet - you should be fine with the provided code style for now
+  (or make the changes for yourself and recompile).
+  However, if you find something that looks wrong, feel free to create an issue.
 - You may encounter edge cases that result in parsing errors.
 Please create issues for them.

 ## Installation